Definition of Role Model

-- The terms role model and social role model are used interchangeably in a sociological context.
+- The terms “role model” and “social role model” are used interchangeably in a sociological context.

-- A role model does not have to be personally known, it can be celebrity, historical figure, politician, etc.
+- A role model does not have to be personally known, it can be a celebrity, historical figure, or politician.

 - A type of significant other.